ctools/ctools/doc/source/admin/install_source.rst

    the Python developer package installed, compiling with Python support is highly recommended to enable dynamic scripting of ctools and developing and using of cscripts.

-No system administrator privileges are needed to install ctools.

 Installing GammaLib